felangel/bloc/docs/coreconcepts.md

 > A stream is a sequence of asynchronous data.

-In order to use Bloc, it is criticial to have a solid understanding of `Streams` and how they work.
+In order to use the bloc library, it is criticial to have a basic understanding of `Streams` and how they work.

 > If you're unfamiliar with `Streams` just think of a pipe with water flowing through it.
 The pipe is the `Stream` and the water is the asynchronous data.

-We can create a `Stream` in Dart by writing an `async*` function.
+We can create a `Stream` in Dart by writing an `async*` (async generator) function.

 [count_stream.dart](_snippets/core_concepts/count_stream.dart.md ':include')